Grants and taxation

 Are you self-employed or looking to provide charging stations for your business?

-In Flanders, companies can also claim the Ecology Premium+ for fast chargers and the annual call for subsidies from the Clean Power for Transport initiative.
+In Flanders, companies can also claim the "Ecologiepremie+" for fast chargers and the annual call for subsidies from the Clean Power for Transport initiative.
 For more information about this, please contact one of our colleagues for a free consultation.

 Are you a private individual?